 ::: callout tip

-Use `defineConfig` to enable IDE autocompletion for configuration keys.
+Use `defineConfig` to enable IDE autocompletion for all configuration keys.

 :::